-Let us help you resolve your theft case
+Let us help you resolve your Shoplifting case

 There are many variables involved in defending shoplifting charges and their consequences.
-I work hard and collaborate with a team of expert investigators to help you resolve your theft case quickly and efficiently.
-Call 803-238-7967 to speak to an experienced criminal defense lawyer about your case today, or send us an email and we’ll contact you for a free consultation.
+I work hard and collaborate with a team of expert investigators to help you resolve your case quickly and efficiently.
+If you’re charged with another type of theft, we can help with that too.